wazuh/wazuh-chef/README.md

 #### Generate data bags

-In order to transfer our credentials securely, chef provides *data bags* that allows to encrypt some sensitive data before communication.
+In order to transfer our credentials securely, Chef provides *[data_bags](https://docs.chef.io/data_bags.html)* that allows encrypting some sensitive data before communication.

 The following process describes an example of how to create secrets and data bags to encrypt data.

-* Install a key or generate one (with openssl for example) on your Workstation.
+* Install a key or generate one (with OpenSSL for example) on your Workstation.

-* Create the required secret by using : ```knife data bag create wazuh_secrets api --secret-file <path> -z```  (execute once per file: *api*, *logstash_certificate* and *nginx_certificate*)
+* Create the required secret by using : ```knife data bag create wazuh_secrets api --secret-file <path> -z```  (execute once per file: *api*, *logstash_certificate*)

-* Upload your new secrets with : ```knife upload data_bags/```
+* Upload your new secrets with ```knife upload data_bags/```

-* Before installing Wazuh-Manager, Wazuh-Filebeat or Wazuh-Elastic you will need to copy the key in */etc/chef/encrypted_data_bag_secret* (default path) or in the desired path (remember to specify the key path in *knife.rb* and *config.rb*) of every node.
+* Before installing Wazuh-Manager, Wazuh-Filebeat or Wazuh-Elastic you will need to copy the key in */etc/chef/encrypted_data_bag_secret* (default path) or in the desired path (remember to specify the key path in *knife.rb* and *config.rb*) of your workstation.

-After encryption, the previous json files will have new fields that describe encryption method and other useful info.
+After encryption, the previous JSON files will have new fields that describe the encryption method and other useful info.
 For example *api.json* after encryption will look like this:

 ```json
 {